Straight Lines And Neat Walls Make Great Interior Photos

 Now, starting at one corner, gradually pull it out until the walls and ceiling are perfectly horizontal and vertical as in the following images.

-Then, even though this is a relatively minor adjustment, the results are clear.
+Then, even though this is a relatively minor adjustment, the results show.